Expert Advice On Improving Your Home

 Thin-film

 Thin-film solar panels use different metal alloys instead of silicon crystals.
 Some homeowners choose them for their lower weight or greater compatibility with unique roof shapes.
 Others go with them for their high heat resistance and low-light performance.
 Thin-film panels are a good choice for value in more "partly sunny" areas of District Of Columbia.
-They keep their efficiency as temperatures fluctuate and work with many different roof shapes.
+They maintain efficiency as temperatures fluctuate and work with many different roof shapes.

 Solar Purchase Options